-The stereo is located on the starboard side of the helm steering station.
-The stereo can use an iPod® connection, an MP3® USB input, or a streaming Bluetooth® signal.
-An optional satellite radio system made up of a receiver and antenna can be installed by a qualified electronics installer.
+The stereo is located in the overhead switch panel in the helm station.
+The stereo can use an iPod® connection, an MP3 USB input, or a streaming Bluetooth® signal.
+A remote is located near the forward port side seating area for convenience.
+The remote can control several functions of the stereo.
+An optional satellite radio system, made up of a receiver and an antenna can be installed by a qualified electronics installer.
 Refer to the stereo owner's manual for additional operating information.